 All of the Bank's activities involve analysis, evaluation, acceptance and management of some degree of risk or combination of risks.
-The Bank has exposure to the following risks from financial instruments:
+The Bank has exposure to the following material risks from financial instruments:

 - · credit risk

-- liquidity risk
+- · liquidity and funding risk

-- market risk (includes foreign exchange and profit rate risk)
+- market risks (includes foreign exchange, interest/profit rate and basis risk)

+- · resilience risk

+- regulatory compliance risk

+- financial crime and fraud risk

-- operational risk
+- model risk

-Refer to Note 5 of the financial statements at 31 December 2018 for the Bank's risk managements policies on the above mentioned risks.
+Refer to Note 5 of the financial statements as at 31 December 2019 for the Bank's risk managements policies on the above mentioned risks.

-- [1] Refer to Note 37 of the financial statements at 31 December 2018 for the amount and breakdown of capital components. - [2] Refer to Note 26 of the financial statements at 31 December 2018 for further details on ordinary share capital.
-All ordinary shares in issue confer identical rights in respect of capital, dividends and voting. - [3] Refer to Note 25 of the financial statements at 31 December 2018 for terms and conditions of the subordinated liabilities.
+- [1] Refer to Note 37 of the financial statements as at 31 December 2019 for the amount and breakdown of capital components. - ^[2] Refer to Note 26 of the financial statements as at 31 December 2019 for further details on ordinary share capital.
+All ordinary shares in issue confer identical rights in respect of capital, dividends and voting. - [3] Refer to Note 25 of the financial statements as at 31 December 2019 for terms and conditions of the subordinated liabilities.